KhronosGroup/Vulkan-Loader/BUILD.md

 #### Build the solution with Visual Studio

-Launch Visual Studio and open the "VULKAN_LOADER.sln" solution file in the build folder.
+Launch Visual Studio and open the "Vulkan-Loader.sln" solution file in the build folder.
 You may select "Debug" or "Release" from the Solution Configurations drop-down list.
 Start a build by selecting the Build->Build Solution menu item.

+#### Windows Install Target

+The CMake project also generates an "install" target that you can use to copy the primary build artifacts to a specific location using a "bin, include, lib" style directory structure.
+This may be useful for collecting the artifacts and providing them to another project that is dependent on them.

+The default location is `$CMAKE_BINARY_DIR\install`, but can be changed with the `CMAKE_INSTALL_PREFIX` variable.
+You can build the install target with:

+    cmake --build . --config Release --target install

+or build the `INSTALL` target from the Visual Studio solution explorer.

 ### Windows Tests